Some properties of Markov chains on the free group $\mathbb F_2$: Introduction

-\textbf{Acknowledgments.} The authors would like to thank Alessandro Sisto for presenting us with some of these ideas and problems and to thank Charlotte Knierim and Annette Karrer for helpful discussions.
+The authors would like to thank Alessandro Sisto for presenting us with some of these ideas and problems and to thank Charlotte Knierim and Annette Karrer for helpful discussions.
+We also thank the referee for helpful comments and for a quick report.